nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 The Intel Profile extends `measurement-values-map` which is used by Evidence, Reference Values, and Endorsed Values by defining code points from the negative integer range.

 Reference Values extensions define types that can have multiple Reference Values that "match" a singleton Evidence value called "non-exact match" matching.
-Reference state expressions define non-exact-match matching semantics in terms of numeric ranges, date-time ranges, sets, and masks.
+Reference state expressions define non-exact-match matching semantics in terms of numeric ranges, time, sets, and masks.

 ## Data Types {#sec-data-types}